pyeve/cerberus/docs/usage.rst

 Unlike other validation tools, Cerberus will not halt and raise an exception on the first validation issue.
 The whole document will always be processed, and ``False`` will be returned if validation failed.
 You can then access the :py:attr:`~cerberus.Validator.errors` property to obtain a list of issues.
+See :doc:`Errors & Error Handling <errors>` for different output options.

 .. doctest::